JeremiahStephenson/SQLite_Custom/README.md

 Most of the code is taken directly from this [repository](http://www.sqlite.org/android/tree?ci=trunk "Title").

-One of the main differences with this repository is that the code has broken up into two separate modules.
+One of the main differences with this repository is that the code is broken up into two separate modules.

 1. An app that can be used for testing the custom SQLite database.
 2. The library project containing all relevant C, C++, and Java code for the custom SQLite database.
-This compiles into an aar that can be used in any application.
+This compiles into an aar that can be used for any application.

 Some additional classes were pulled from the [api-level-15](http://www.sqlite.org/android/timeline?n=100&r=api-level-15 "Title") branch to allow for compatibility with API 15.

-To allow the project to be compatible with API 10 and up the `executeForBlobFileDescriptor(String sql, Object[] bindArgs,
+To allow for the project to be compatible with API 10 and up the `executeForBlobFileDescriptor(String sql, Object[] bindArgs, CancellationSignal cancellationSignal)` had to be removed.
-                                                                          CancellationSignal cancellationSignal)` had to be removed.
+This call was using a class that incompatible with API 10.

 Other additional changes were implemented to allow for compatibility with API 10 and above including the addition of DatabaseUtils.
-All other files had their imports adjusted to account for the changes.
+All other source files have had their imports adjusted to account for the changes.

-If anything is updated in the source [repository](http://www.sqlite.org/android/tree?ci=trunk "Title") the code can be copied over here fairly easily.
+If anything is updated in the source [repository](http://www.sqlite.org/android/tree?ci=trunk "Title") the code can be copied over fairly easily.
 Some import statements might need to be adjusted to point to some of the OS related classes such as `CancellationSignal`.

 ##SQLite